-ACCREDITATION, LICENSURE AND CERTIFICATION
+LICENSURE AND CERTIFICATION

-The doctoral (Au.D.) education program in audiology at the University of Arkansas for Medical Sciences/University of Arkansas at Little Rock is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or (301) 296-5700.
 Graduates of the Au.D. program will be eligible to apply to the Arkansas Board of Examiners in Speech Pathology and Audiology for a license to practice audiology in the state.
-Graduates will also be eligible to apply for optional certification through the American Speech-Language-Hearing Association (ASHA) and/or the American Board of Audiology (ABA).
-Successful completion of the program does not itself ensure licensure and/or certification.
-It is the student's responsibility to be familiar with licensure and certification requirements.
+Graduates will also be eligible to apply for optional certification through the American Speech-Language-Hearing Association (ASHA) and/or the American Board of